prenex/ObjMaster/README.md

 Try out the emscripten webgl example
 ------------------------------------

-A (not so new) build of the emscripten example build can be found and tested here:
+A (not latest) build of the emscripten example build can be found and tested here:

 http://ballmerpeak.web.elte.hu/graphics/showobj.html